Elektra (character): Wolverine: Enemy of the State

-Elektra worked with S.H.I.E.L.D.

-HYDRA and The Hand joined forces, killing off various heroes and resurrecting them into their possessed warriors, including the X-Man Wolverine, who became their killing machine.
-Based on her relationship with Logan and her ties to the Hand, Nick Fury hired Elektra to lead the mission, paying her in excess of $200,000, more money in one day than the (then) yearly salary of the President of the United States.
+Elektra reverted to her earlier profession as an assassin.
+Eventually, she was hired by S.H.I.E.L.D. when Wolverine was brainwashed by the Hand.
+Hydra and the Hand joined forces, killing off various heroes and resurrecting them into their possessed warriors, including Wolverine, who became their killing machine.
+Based on her relationship with Logan and her ties to the Hand, Fury hired Elektra to lead the mission, paying her in excess of $200,000.
 She worked to stop Wolverine from killing others as well as to try to turn him back to his normal self.
 During a fight with The Hand, Elektra was killed and resurrected as a Hand warrior, eventually becoming their leader.
-Along with the X-Man Northstar and other superhumans killed and resurrected by the Hand, Elektra attacked Nick Fury, injuring him badly and causing the destruction of a S.H.I.E.L.D. helicarrier.
+Along with the X-Man Northstar and other superhumans killed and resurrected by the Hand, Elektra attacked Fury, injuring the latter badly and causing the destruction of a S.H.I.E.L.D. helicarrier.

 Thanks to S.H.I.E.L.D., Wolverine eventually came to his senses and wanted revenge.
-During a fight with Elektra, she mentally spoke to him, using new abilities given to her by the Hand.
+During a fight with Elektra, she mentally spoke to Wolverine, using new abilities given to her by the Hand.
 She explained that being killed by The Hand was all part of a plan she had from the beginning.
 She explained that she had been resurrected by The Hand and infiltrated the organization, making them believe they had been successful in resurrecting her as a brainwashed warrior.
-She told him that they would take The Hand and HYDRA down together.
+She told him that they would take the Hand and Hydra down together.
 They fought off many ninjas and were victorious.
 Gorgon, however, attacked Elektra and threw off her mental blocks, enabling him to read her thoughts and see where Fury was being treated for his injuries (he also discovered that the Vatican also hired her, to kill him).
 Gorgon teleported, with Elektra, to kill Fury.
 When they arrived, Elektra ordered the S.H.I.E.L.D. soldiers to attack.
 Gorgon used his power on her neck and she collapsed.
 Wolverine eventually used Gorgon's own powers against him, defeating him.

-In an email to Kitty Pryde, Nick Fury told her that Elektra had survived, but was missing and was probably in Eastern Europe, creating her own militia group, which she intended to be her own version of The Hand.
-He also told Kitty that Elektra was no threat ... so far.
-It was unknown where Elektra really was or what her plans were, but it was during the time following the destruction of the helicarrier that she was abducted by Skrulls and replaced with an imposter.
+In an email to Kitty Pryde, Fury says that Elektra survived, creating her own militia group which intends to be her own version of The Hand.
+It is during the time following the helicarrier's destruction that she is abducted by Skrulls and replaced with an imposter.